 - American cockroaches prefer to live outside on trees, in garden areas, underneath mulch, and in sewers and drains.
 They move inside while searching for food or when the weather outside becomes too hot and dry.
 When living inside, they are found in humid areas like kitchens, bathrooms, basements, and laundry rooms.

 - German cockroaches are more often than not found living inside, nesting in warm, humid, dark, secluded places.
-Common nesting spots for German cockroaches includes behind appliances, inside kitchen and bathroom cabinets, in laundry rooms, and in pantry areas.
+Common nesting spots for German cockroaches include behind appliances, inside kitchen and bathroom cabinets, in laundry rooms, and pantry areas.

 - Vaga cockroaches thrive outside in leaf litter and under piles of grass and other organic debris.
 They find their way into homes during periods of warm, dry weather.